Skip to main content

 Q: What costs does a Reduce, Reuse, Reimagine grant allow?

-A: The following are eligible costs through a RRR Grant:
+A: The following are eligible costs:

 • Administrative costs, such as travel, office expenses, and overhead